CMA-ES/c-cmaes/README.md

 c-cmaes
 =======

-CMA-ES written in ANSI C in object oriented style.
+CMA-ES written in ANSI C in a fairly object-oriented style.

 For the general purpose of this software see `doc.txt`, for more documentation `docfunctions.txt`, for how to start see below.